 A client can verbally self-declare disability for the purpose of obtaining an accommodation.
 This is applicable to all DTA programs.
 However, a client who self-declares for the purpose of obtaining an accommodation must not be coded as Yes on the Disability page in BEACON, unless the client verifies disability in accordance with the procedures outlined above for each program.

 If a client reports that an income source has been terminated, it must be ended in BEACON.
 If a client reports that they are not terminated, but currently have no hours/pay the income source must be zeroed out.
-If it is unclear whether they are still employed, three cold call attempts must be made to try and clarify.
+If it is unclear whether they are still employed, two cold call attempts must be made to try and clarify.
 If cold call attempts to the client are unsuccessful, the source must be ended in BEACON.